Palakis/esphome-native-hdmi-cec/README.md

     update_interval: never

+# Example button configuration for common HDMI-CEC commands
+# ----------------------------------------------------------
+# The examples below use Apple TV (playback device 1) and PlayStation 4 (playback device 2)
+# as references for typical CEC playback devices.
+# Other devices may use different addresses or command opcodes —
+# refer to your device’s CEC documentation if the examples do not work as expected.

 button:
   - platform: template
     name: "Turn all HDMI devices off"
     on_press:
       hdmi_cec.send:
-        # "source" can optionally be set, like if you want to spoof another device's address
         destination: 0xF  # Broadcast
         data: [0x36]      # "Standby" opcode

   - platform: template
     name: "Turn TV on"
     on_press:
       hdmi_cec.send:
-        source: 1 # can optionally be set, like if you want to spoof another device's address
+        source: 1
         destination: 0
-        data: [0x04]
+        data: [0x04]      # Works for Samsung TVs.
+For LG, try [0x0D]; for Sony, [0x44, 0x6D].

   - platform: template
     name: "Turn TV off"
     on_press:
       hdmi_cec.send:
-        source: 1 # can optionally be set, like if you want to spoof another device's address
+        source: 1
         destination: 0
         data: [0x36]